Half Hangit Maggie: The Woman Who Survived A Hanging

 I’ve come across Maggie’s story many times as I’ve been researching different aspects of body snatching and it’s perhaps only now that I’ve finally thought about taking a moment to look at her case in more detail.

 But what is her story and who on earth was Half Hangit Maggie, real name Margaret Dickson, anyway?

 There are a number of accounts relating to the hanging of Margaret or Maggie Dickson, but as a whole, most agree that Maggie was tried for concealing the birth of her infant son and was hanged in Edinburgh’s Grassmarket, 2 September 1724.
 Coming back to life in the back of a cart on her way to be buried in Musselburgh, Half Hangit Maggie would live on for a further 30 or 40 years, dying it’s believed, in 1765.

-In this post, I’ve looked at all the evidence that’s out there, without having to dive into the archives and write a Master’s essay, and pieced together Maggie’s story one more time.
+In this post, I’ve looked at all the evidence that’s out there, without having to dive into the archives and write an academic essay, and pieced together Maggie’s story one more time.

 Who Was Margaret Or Maggie Dickson?

 The best place to start is right at the beginning with the woman herself and although I knew a little about Margaret Dickson, I knew I could definitely do with a little refresher.

 Margaret Dickson was born in Musselburgh, five miles from Edinburgh in around 1702.
 Here she lived with her husband until he deserted her in 1723.
 Best known for cheating the gallows in Edinburgh’s Grassmarket, Margaret would go on to live a full and happy life for another 40 years after making a full recovery.

 Margaret had been married to a Patrick Spence* who by all accounts was a fisherman, since Margaret is affectionately referred to as a former fish-wife in most accounts.